-Universal Orlando has released a new photo offering a first glimpse at the elaborately-themed entrance to the Harry Potter and the Forbidden Journey attraction, the cornerstone of the Wizarding World of Harry Potter expansion to their Islands of Adventure theme park.
+Universal Orlando has released a new photo offering a first glimpse at the elaborately-themed entrance to the Harry Potter and the Forbidden Journey attraction, the cornerstone of the Wizarding World of Harry Potter expansion to their Islands Adventure theme park.

 Since the ride’s entrance area is not at the center of attention in the original photo, I had to enlarge and crop the full image, resulting in the somewhat blurry picture you see above.
 (If/when Universal releases a high-resolution copy of this photo, I will update this post.)

-Posted next to the test seats is what appears to be one of the ride’s many safety signs, letting guests know what to expect.
+Posted next to the test seats is what appears to be one of the ride’s many safety signs, letting Guests know what to expect.
 At the top of the sign, the black rectangular area is likely where the attraction’s wait time will be posted.
 It should be noted that there are appears to be space for up to 3 digits there, indicating that wait times are surely expected to top 100 minutes.

 Hogwarts Castle has shaped up to be one of the most impressive attraction entrances in all of Orlando’s theme parks.
 When the Wizarding World of Harry Potter grand opens on June 18, the Harry Potter and the Forbidden Journey attraction will certainly be the center of attention.